|

 sensor's field of view by putting power to one set of lights or the

+other.
 You could use output pins form the microcontroller to power the

 LED's.
 However, there is a limit to the amount of current a pin on the